PoriniFoundation/SustainabilityChainPOA/README.md

 This repository describes the Proof of Authorit/Alliance Blockchain by Porini Foundation

 # Instructions
-for running a POA in Linux follow the instructions in https://github.com/PoriniFoundation/SustainabilityChainPOA/blob/master/files/POA_instructions
+for running a POA in Linux follow the instructions in https://github.com/PoriniFoundation/SustainabilityChainPOA

 # Information

 You can run a node to stabilize the blockchain
 You can become an Alliance - Member by sharing your address with the other alliance members.
 Your node then becomes a validator as well.
 A the moment ideally you send a mail to info@porini.foundation

+If you want the POW - Low Energy solution please go to this repository: https://github.com/ScenicSwisscoast/SustainabiltyChain

 # More tech details